UjuAyoku/ARIA/README.md

 # ARIA: Audio Research & Intelligence Assistant

 An automated, AI-powered research assistant built with n8n.
-This workflow takes a research topic, fetches data from academic sources using Perplexity AI, generates a concise summary with OpenAI, performs content safety checks, converts the summary to audio, and delivers the final result via email—all while logging any potential policy violations.
+This workflow takes a research topic, fetches data from academic sources using Perplexity AI, generates a concise summary with OpenAI, performs content safety checks, converts the summary to audio, and delivers the final result via email, all while logging any potential policy violations.

 ## Features